CADWRDeltaModeling/BayDeltaSCHISM/docsrc/topics/hotstart.rst

 Combining hotstarts
 -------------------
-In order to combine hotstarts you need to have the combine_hotstart utility on path.
+In order to combine hotstarts for a restart you need to have the combine_hotstart utility on path.
 The actual name of the utility will be something like `combine_hotstart7`, where the '7' part is a version that may evolve if the hotstart format changes.
 The hotstart combining command is invoked in the outputs directory and requires specification of an iteration number:
 `combine_hotstart7 -i 24000`.
 It will take the many per-processor files associated with the iteration